yomidevs/yomitan/README.md

 ## Installation

-Yomitan comes in two flavors: _stable_ and _testing_.
+Manabitan comes in two flavors: _stable_ and _testing_.
 New changes are initially introduced into the _testing_ version, and after some time spent ensuring that they are relatively bug free, they will be promoted to the _stable_ version.
-If you are technically savvy and don't mind [submitting issues](https://github.com/yomidevs/yomitan/issues/new/choose) on GitHub, try the _testing_ version; otherwise, the _stable_ version will be your best bet.
+If you are technically savvy and don't mind [submitting issues](https://github.com/ManabiIO/manabitan/issues/new/choose) on GitHub, try the _testing_ version; otherwise, the _stable_ version will be your best bet.
 Check [contributing](#contributing) for more information on how to help.

 - **Google Chrome**